frejs/fre/README.md

 ### Feature

-- :tada: hooks API , really functionalComponent
+- :tada: hooks API , really functionalComponent , also render props
-- :confetti_ball: Fiber scheduler instead of diff algorithm
+- :confetti_ball: Fiber scheduler and keyed diff algorithm
-- :telescope: All in one , just 1 KB
+- :telescope: All in one , just 1 KB , no dependences

 ### Introduction